 My response (which I no longer have so I am really just winging it here) stated as follows:

 What you provided me is one judicial interpretation, standing alone.
 What matters in China (and in pretty much every other country of which I am aware) is not just what one law says, but how things are actually done.
 Here in the United States, when our firm has a large litigation matter in another state we bring in local counsel even though we are eminently capable of reading the court rules.
-But just reading the court rules is not enough because they are always going to be silent on many things and even sometimes flat out wrong in terms of how a particular court or even a particular judge handles thing.
+But just reading the court rules is not enough because they will pretty much always be silent on many things and even sometimes flat out wrong in terms of how a particular court or even a particular judge handles thing.
 Without knowing the local flavor, you can be lost.
-This is even “more true” in China and this is certainly true of China bankruptcies, which are still very rare in China.
+This is even “more true” in China and this is certainly true of China bankruptcies, which are still rare in China.

 And here is the thing about China bankruptcies.
 Whenever I talk with other China attorneys about their experience with China bankruptcies they look at me like I have two heads and mumble something about how there pretty much is no such thing.
-Sometimes they will jokingly lecture me about how one should not expect a Chinese judge to “break harmony” by putting a Chinese company under and throwing people out of work.
-But on one level they are not joking and I just do not see a Chinese court throwing a Chinese company into bankruptcy in favor of you getting paid on your $270,000 debt.
+Sometimes they will jokingly lecture me about how one should not expect a Chinese judge to “break harmony” by putting a Chinese company into bankruptcy and throwing people out of work.
+But on one level they are not joking and I just do not see a Chinese court throwing a Chinese company into bankruptcy in favor of you getting paid on your $450,000 debt.
 That is just not how Chinese courts operate.

 So though we would be happy to take on this matter for you, you should realize it is anything but the sure thing you seem to believe it will be and it will be anything but cheap either.
+In fact, in the end, I suspect that our advice will be something other than pursuing the bankruptcy route.

-Back in 2011, in The Basics on China Litigation, I listed out a number of “rules” for litigating in China and one of them was that you should “think about the equities of your case, not just the law.
+Way back in 2011, in The Basics on China Litigation, I listed out a number of “rules” for litigating in China and one of them was that you should “think about the equities of your case, not just the law.
 Ask what is fair and what would be good for China.”
 Putting a Chinese company into bankruptcy to pay a foreign company on a debt does not jibe with this rule.
 This Reuters article nicely sums up the realities of China bankruptcies: “Courts also have wide discretion on whether to accept bankruptcy filings and must work closely with local government officials, who are generally more concerned about jobs, local tax revenues and social stability than creditors.”

-I never heard back from the US company that wanted us to push their Chinese debtor into bankruptcy, so I have no idea whether they decided to pursue the involuntary bankruptcy or just sought out another lawyer who would tell them what they wanted to hear.
+I never heard back from the US company that wanted us to push their Chinese debtor into bankruptcy, so I have no idea whether they decided to pursue the involuntary bankruptcy with another law firm or just sought out another lawyer who would tell them what they wanted to hear.
 But there is definitely a very simple lesson to be learned here: one translated law does not a legal system make.

 You agree, right?